Johaney-s/StIFT/Manual.md

 3.66912 | -0.72077 | 8.33767 | 0.66828 | 0.75000 | 5.00179 | 1
 ... and more

 points with the same label (in a continuous block of data) create a track.
+This way isochrones can be loaded.

-Default grid data is extracted from [CMD web interface](http://stev.oapd.inaf.it/cgi-bin/cmd).
+Default grid data is extracted from [PARSEC STELLAR EVOLUTION CODE](https://people.sissa.it/~sbressan/parsec.html).
-Credit: PARSEC and COLIBRI tracks (Marigo et al. (2017)).

-The **phase labels** in the default grid file are described [here](https://people.sissa.it/~sbressan/CAF09_V1.2S_M36_LT/readme.txt), StIFT uses these:
+The **phase labels** in the default grid file are described [here](https://people.sissa.it/~sbressan/CAF09_V1.2S_M36_LT/readme.txt), the default grid in the StIFT uses these:
 #Value | Phase | Description
 --- | --- | ---
 4 | NEAR_ZAM | This point is very near the ZAMS
 5 | MS_BEG | H burning fully active
 6 | POINT_B | Almost end of the H burning.
-Small contraction phase begins here for interm. & massive stars
-7 | POINT_C | Small contraction ends here and star move toward RG
-8 | RG_BASE | RG base
+Small contraction phase begins here for interm. & massive stars 7 | POINT_C | Small contraction ends here and star move toward RG 8 | RG_BASE | RG base
 9 | RG_BMP1 | RGB bump in Low Mass Stars (marked also for other masses)